tournesol-app/tournesol/backend/README.md

 All of them should be automatically triggered by the continuous integration system using single script `scripts/ci/lint.sh`.

-You should also run this script them locally before creating a new commit.
+You are encouraged to run this script locally before creating a new commit.
-Note that the script must be run from the backend sub-folder.
+Note that the script must be run from the root of the back end folder.

 ```shell
 # with a manually installed back end